galaxyproject/galaxy-hub/content/news/2024-09-24-Galaxy_Newsletter_Sep2024/index.md

 We are thrilled to announce that ColabFold, the powerful tool combining MMseqs2 with AlphaFold2 or RoseTTAFold for ultra-fast protein structure prediction, is now fully available on UseGalaxy.org!
 This exciting addition allows users to effortlessly predict protein structures and complexes in a fraction of the time, harnessing the speed of MMseqs2 and the accuracy of AlphaFold2—all within the familiar Galaxy environment.

 What makes this even better?
 The Galaxy version of ColabFold has streamlined the process by splitting it into two steps: the MSA (Multiple Sequence Alignment) step and the AlphaFold2 step.
-Each step runs at lightning speed, with individual sequences completing in seconds or minutes.
+Each step runs quickly, with individual sequences completing in seconds or minutes.
 This unique two-part design also lets you take an iterative approach, refining your results at each step—a feature we know you’ll love!

 Plus, with ColabFold running entirely on Galaxy servers, users worldwide now have more capacity than ever to analyze protein structures—no more waiting on limited resources!
 This is a game-changer for researchers who have been eagerly awaiting this tool.

-However, please keep in mind a few key details:
+Interested?
+Please keep in mind a few key details:

 * Galaxy users can run up to two MSA jobs and four AlphaFold2 jobs concurrently.
 * The MSA tool accepts up to 20 sequences per FASTA/a3m file.